betakuwe/atcoder-in-clojure/README.md

 This is an experiment for me to learn Clojure and to see how far I can go with it in Competitive Programming.

+I am **not** a competitive programmer, so I am not aiming to be the best, but to learn and have fun.

+The difficulty rating is based on my own opinion and may not apply to you.

 ## Problems solved

 ### [Practice Contest](https://atcoder.jp/contests/practice)